 Denver Realty Pro, LLC partners with some of the finest lenders in Denver.
 We can introduce you to an outstanding Lender that can assist you with any additional questions and help you with your Pre Approval.

-The are other factors to consider that affect how much house you can afford.
+There are many other factors to consider that affect how much house you can afford.
 You need to not only consider your monthly income, but also the interest rate, your down payment and the loan amount.
 The chart above shows how each work together to determine your purchase power.
 If any one factor changes it will affect how much home you can afford.

 Do you know your credit score?
 Do you know how your credit score affects which type of mortgage you can apply for?
 Many First Time Home Buyers really don't know what score lenders are looking for.
 People with strong credit history and high credit scores have more options for their loan than someone with no credit history or a bad credit score.